SvOlli/sorbus/doc/cpu_detect.md

  24:0019 r ff    :
  25:00ff w 03    :
 ```
 This is a straight forward one.
-The 65816 interprets the $5c opcode as
+The 65816 interprets the $5c opcode in
-JMP to a 24 bit address.
-Since we're wrapping around most of the address
+line 13 as a JMP to a 24 bit address.
+Since we're wrapping around most
-does not matter.
+of the address does not matter much, only the least significant byte is
+required here.

 Disassembly as seen on a 65CE02